 If you’re a big fan of bottom-up learning, you can of course reverse the process and look up vocabulary before you dive in, but I strongly advice against it since that is far removed from real-world listening.
 One of the strengths of FluentU is the authenticity of the listening practice available.
 You learn to understand spoken Chinese by really trying to understand spoken Chinese, not by studying a transcript in advance.

-The learning mode consists of a series of questions where you’re supposed to pick the right translation, fill in the gap, type characters (with a built-in input method) and so on.
+The learning mode consists of a series of questions where you pick the right translation, select Pinyin, fill in the gap, type characters and so on.
 You can also view the word in different contexts, just as you could with the pop-up dictionary in the video player.
 In general, this section of the site makes sure you’re actively processing the content, rather than just watching it.
-If you want that depends on your reasons for using FluentU, of course.

-If you want to learn something, you have review it.
+If you want to learn something, you have to review it.
 FluentU has a built-in flashcard system based on a spaced repetition algorithm.
 They don’t disclose much about it, except that it’s based on Supermemo.
 In any case, it’s all integrated into the system so you can review words from the videos you have watched FluentU will try to direct your attention to words you might be about to forget.

 What I like most about the flashcard system is that it keeps everything in context.
 I have mentioned this several times already, but it’s truly awesome to be able to see the word used in different sentences and the videos in which they appear.

 There are also apps available for both iOS and Android.
 I’ve only tried them out briefly and found that they didn’t work as well as the website, but having a mobile solution is essential for efficient vocabulary reviewing.